Apply Through An Incubator

 3. Getting Onto The Program

-Now because the incubators all 25 of them – have different criteria for accepting people onto their programs, I’m developing a service which is all about helping you perfect your pitch, so it meets the requirements, and be a single point of contact to submit your proposal to all of the incubators relevant to you – to enhance your prospects of success.
+Now because the incubators all 25 of them – have different criteria for accepting people onto their programs, you need to develop a pitch that meets the requirements, and be a single point of contact to submit your proposal to all of the incubators relevant to you – to enhance your prospects of success.

 If your application is successful, then I and the authorised Canadian representative process the paperwork for your application, but the challenging part for many is the first part, in other words, getting onto the program, because they are so competitive.